openownership/data-standard/docs/schema/reference.rst

 ReplacesStatement
 +++++++++++++++++

+``replacesStatement``

+.. json-value:: ../../schema/components.json
+   :pointer: /definitions/ReplacesStatement/description

-See [Updating statements](updating-statements.md) for technical guidance on when and how to use this property.
+See :any:`handling changing data <guidance-updating-data>` for technical guidance on working with updates to date.

 Statement packages